 People who want to use TikTok safely can start by practicing good internet habits.
 For example, they should pick strong passwords that are not easy for others to guess.
 Moreover, they should not leave their devices unattended and always put password protection on them.

-TikTok also offers documentation about its privacy settings.
+TikTok also offers documentation about its privacy settings on its official website.
 You can set up restrictions about types of communications, such as comments and direct messages.
 Also, if you’re reading this due to concern about a young son or daughter using TikTok, consider reading the site’s guidance for parents, which includes details on how to make a profile private.

 Another thing to keep in mind is the potential for exposure to dangerous or misleading content.
 A Wall Street Journal article discussed how Islamic State militants used TikTok to spread propaganda videos.
 The platform quickly removed them.